HTW-Berlin-KI-Werkstatt/ml-lecture/README.md

 # Lecture Machine Learning

 This repository contains information for the course **machine learning** held in the master program *Informatik in den Ingenieurwissenschaften* at the University of Applied Sciences Berlin.
 This is work-in-progress.
-The structure, style and concept of the lecture was heavily inspired by the data science lecture of Christina Kratsch (https://chkra.github.io/ds-lecture/).
+The structure, style, and concept of the lecture was heavily inspired by the data science lecture of Christina Kratsch (https://chkra.github.io/ds-lecture/) and parts of the documentation were simply copied.

 ## Structure of the Repository

 The repository is based on the Jekyll template [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) by Michael Rose.
 All technical folders originate from the template with possibly minimal aesthetic adjustments (e.g., code syntax highlighting).
+There is a [helpful cheat sheet for Minimal Mistakes](https://www.fabriziomusacchio.com/blog/2021-08-11-Minimal_Mistakes_Cheat_Sheet/).

 The following folders contain the content: